29988122/Fate-Grand-Order_Lua/README.md

 # Fate-Grand-Order_Lua
 AS OF 2017.08.18, THIS SCRIPT IS WORKING WITHOUT ROOT / BEING BLOCKED, I DO NOT TAKE RESPONSIBILITY FOR YOUR BANNED ACCOUNT!
-(Alghough I highly doubt it, they are terrible coders, let alone this script runs at human speed.)
+(Alghough I highly doubt it, they really should not add extra detection method as it will only drag the game EVEN slower, let alone this script runs at human speed.)
+This script supported TW, JP and USA server.

 Screw those farming events - I only wanna enjoy the (kinoko) story!
 Therefore I brought you this: FGO automation script.

-Install:
+**Install**:
 1. https://play.google.com/store/apps/details?id=com.appautomatic.ankulua.trial
 Download the latest version of sikuli framework here.